 Under the deferred compensation plan, participating employees are required to contribute a minimum of 7.5% of their gross salary to the 457 plans, as Fresno COG is a non-Federal Insurance Contributions Act (FICA) agency.
-The maximum contribution to the 457 plans for 2017 is \$18,000 or \$36,000 depending on the employee's age and eligibility.
+The maximum contribution to the 457 plans for 2020 is \$19,000 or \$6,000 addition depending on the employee's age and eligibility.
 The plan trust is maintained for the exclusive benefit of eligible employees and their beneficiaries.

 In addition, Fresno COG pays vacation and sick leave benefits when used by an employee.
 Fresno COG bills the Authority for benefits when used.
 The Authority accrues benefits when earned.
-As of June 30, 2018, there were three employees eligible to receive benefits.
+As of June 30, 2020, there were three employees eligible to receive benefits.

-NOTE 16 - SUBSEQUENT EVENT
+NOTE 16 - SUBSEQUENT EVENTS

-In compliance with accounting standards, management has evaluated events that have occurred after year-end to determine if these events are required to be disclosed in the basic financial statements.
-Events were considered through February 28, 2019, which is the date of issuance of the Authority's independent audit report.
-The Authority identified no subsequent events that required disclosure.
+In compliance with accounting standards, management has evaluated events that have occurred after fiscal year-end to determine if these events are required to be disclosed in the basic financial statements.
+Events were considered through April 5, 2021, which is the date of issuance of the Authority's independent audit report.